-Vitamin A derivatives and polypeptides are types of cell regulators that may feature in anti-aging products.
-They work by stimulating the production of collagen and elastin fibers.
+Vitamin A derivatives and polypeptides are types of cell regulators commonly included in anti-aging products.
+They function by stimulating the production of collagen and elastin fibers.

-Vitamin A (retinol) is currently the most used substance as an anti-aging agent due to its positive impact on collagen metabolism.
-It can also cause less skin irritation and significantly reduce signs of early aging, such as loss of elasticity, pigmentation and fine lines.
+Vitamin A (retinol) is currently the most used anti-aging agent due to the positive impact it has on collagen metabolism.
+It significantly reduces the appearance of premature signs of aging, such as loss of elasticity, pigmentation issues and fine lines.

 Polypeptides (or oligopeptides) have similar effects.
-This type of ingredient is composed of amino acids and can imitate a sequence of modules like collagen or elastin to help your skin look significantly younger.
+This type of ingredient is composed of amino acids, which support collagen and elastin production and help your skin appear more smooth, supple and youthful.

 Other ingredients to look for